fahadrkm/rexp-machine_test/README.md

 The service supports Redis caching if Redis is available.

-To run Redis locally using Docker:
+Run Redis locally using Docker:

 docker run -p 6379:6379 redis